toralf/torutils/README.md

 # torutils
 Few tools to derive the status of a Tor relay.
-The script *info.py* gives an overview about all used ports whilst *ps.py* shows all used _exit_ ports with a 1-second refresh.
+The script *info.py* gives an overview about sthe status of a relay whilst *ps.py* continuously shows all used exit ports.

 ## typical call
     $> ./info.py